mobilecoinfoundation/mcips/text/0000-rth-payment-id-memos.md

 ## Authenticated Sender and Destination With Payment Id Memos

 For clients wishing to implement the opposite flow, the sender and destination with payment ID memos are proposed (type bytes `0x0102` and `0x0204`, respectively).
-Supposing Alice wishing to send a payment to Bob, but Bob either does not have a public address or has not shared it with her.
+Suppose Alice wishes to send a payment to Bob, but Bob either does not have a public address or has not shared it with her.
 Alice can, using some shared service or communication channel, notify Bob that a payment with a specific ID is waiting for him.
 Bob may then wish to create and/or share his public address with Alice to receive the payment.

 With all of this established, Alice is able to then create and send the payment to Bob.
 Alice should build a sender with payment ID memo and attach it to the TxOut for Bob.
 Paired with that, for her own record, she should attach a destination with payment ID memo to her change TxOut so she also has record of this payment intent being fulfilled.
 Once Bob receives the payment, he can see that it contains a sender memo with the same payment ID as the previously shared payment intent.
 This informs Bob that the pending payment to him is complete.
 Had Bob received a different payment (from Alice or another party) in between the time the intent was shared and completed, he would know that this is not related to the same intent.